lorselq/enochian_language_modeling/README.md

-# Enochian Translation Team
+# Enochian Language Modeling
-Hacking the Enochian language and Liber Loagaeth
+Hacking the Enochian language and Liber Loagaeth—because why not look at glossolalia with a fresh set of AIs? 🥸

 ## notes

 `dictionary.json` is, at present, not final—I am still refining the dictionary.
 A lot of this is under development—very early stages.

 You also will want to run `poetry run python -m src/enochian_translation_team/tools/train_fasttext_model.py` to get the models going before running `main.py`.
 The models are absolutely necessary for this to work.

+## Applied computational linguistics (for... pre-phase one)

+Throw FastText at it.
+See the above mentioned `train_fasttext_model.py` for some sense as to what I'm going for, comparing it to the `dictionary.json`.

 ## Agentic team plan (for phase one)